mehdi123dj/VIZ_API/README.md

 * Page de visualisation
 ![Semantic description of image](/ScreenShot/Visualisation.jpg )

-Here we can see that the cytoscape view is delimited by the red rectangle excepted the two buttons *Reset view* and *Reset stylesheet*
+Here we can see that the CytoView is delimited by the red rectangle excepted the two buttons *Reset view* and *Reset stylesheet*

+Also the ControlPanel is delimited by the blue rectangle.
 ## File Tree Structure

     ├── Visualization